RetroReversing/retroReversing/pages/consoles/psp/PSPSDK.md

 * **22pt** - 22 point version of the font

+Developers were free to use all the PGF files that are contained in this archive file via "libfont," which is included in PSP Runtime Library 2.0.0 or later.
   </div>
 </section>

-Developers were free to use all the PGF files that are contained in this archive file via "libfont," which is included in PSP Runtime Library 2.0.0 or later.

 The files in this folder are described in the table below:

 File Name | Extension | Description
 ---|---|---
 PgfContentsTable-English | .pdf | A single page table of the details of fonts for distribution (1.0.0), NewRodin Pro Latin and Matisse Pro Latin
-PgfContentsTable-Japanese | .pdf | Japanese version
-PgfContentsTable-Korean | .pdf | Korean version
-Readme_PgfArchives-English | .txt | Brief details on the files located in this folder Readme_PgfArchives-Japanese | .txt | Japanese version
+Readme_PgfArchives-English | .txt | Brief details on the files located in this folder
-Readme_PgfArchives-Korean | .txt | Korean version

 ---
 # Cygwin Software Development Kit (/devkit)